stijnvanhoey/waterinfo-tidal-eel/docs/waterinfo-tidal.md

 For the remainder of this post, let's give both eels a more compelling name than the Transmitter code their carrying.
 So the eel with transmitter `A69-1601-52622` is officially named **Greg** (the roots of the famous cyclist [Greg Van Aevermaet](https://en.wikipedia.org/wiki/Greg_Van_Avermaet) is in Hamme as well) and the eel with transmitter `A69-1601-52644` will be called **Olivier**.

 The map overview with total residence time lacks temporal information.
-We do not know *when* the eels were passing these receiever stations.
+We do not know *when* the eels were passing these receiver stations.
 Let's reconfigure adn plot the eel tracking data to see their route in the Scheldt river as function of time:

 ```r